Dalrymple-Hay Nature Reserve: Flora

 180 native plants have been found in this reserve.
 Blackbutt is the dominant canopy species, other trees occurring include Sydney blue gum, grey ironbark, turpentine and rusty gum.
 Many of the blackbutt are in excess of 40 m tall.
-Interesting smaller plants include false bracken, maytenus, downy chance and muttonwood.
+Interesting smaller plants include false bracken, orange bark, downy chance and muttonwood.

 Fauna

 Ringtail possums, sugar gliders, brushtail possums and grey-headed flying foxes are common.
 There are occasional sightings of wallabies.
 Birds such as rainbow lorikeets, Australian king parrots, crimson rosellas, currawongs, variegated wrens, black-faced cuckoo-shrikes, superb fairy wrens and silvereyes are some of the many birds found here.